Chepstow Racecourse Guide

 Courtesy of At The Races

-The flat racing course is left-handed and undulating in nature – when you look down the home straight you can clearly see them.
+The flat racing course is left-handed and undulating in nature – when you look down the home straight, you can see them.

 The track is oval and is two miles around with a home straight of five furlongs.